Sarahmée

-Sarahmée Ouellet (born 1988), mononymously known as Sarahmée, is a Senegalese-Canadian rapper from Quebec.
+Sarahmée Ouellet (born 1988 in Dakar, Senegal), mononymously known as Sarahmée, is a Senegalese-Canadian rapper from Quebec.
 She is most noted for her single "T'as pas cru", which was shortlisted for the 2019 SOCAN Songwriting Prize.

 The sister of singer-songwriter Karim Ouellet, she released the EPs Retox in 2011 and Sans détour in 2013 before releasing her full-length debut album Légitime in 2015.
 She followed up with Irréversible in 2019, and received a Prix Félix nomination for Revelation of the Year at the Gala de l'ADISQ in 2019.
 The video for her single "Bun Dem", directed by Caraz, was also a Juno Award nominee for Video of the Year at the Juno Awards of 2020.

+In 2024 she released Pleure pas ma fille, sinon Maman va pleurer, an album about her grieving her brother's death in 2021.